argoproj/argo-workflows/docs/cron-workflows.md

 | `successfulJobsHistoryLimit` |           `3`          | Number of successful `Workflows` that will be persisted at a time                                                                                                                                                                      |
 | `failedJobsHistoryLimit`     | `1`                    | Number of failed `Workflows` that will be persisted at a time                                                                                                                                                                          |

+### Crash Recovery

+If the `workflow-controller` crashes (and hence the `CronWorkflow` controller), there are some options you can set to ensure that `CronWorkflows` that would have been scheduled while the controller was down can still run.
+Mainly `startingDeadlineSeconds` can be set to specify the maximum number of seconds past the last successful run of a `CronWorkflow` during which a missed run will still be executed.

+For example, if a `CronWorkflow` that runs every minute is last run at 12:05:00, and the controller crashes between 12:05:55 and 12:06:05, then the expected execution time of 12:06:00 would be missed.
+However, if `startingDeadlineSeconds` is set to a value greater than 65 (the amount of time passing between the last scheduled run time of 12:05:00 and the current controller restart time of 12:06:05), then a single instance of the `CronWorkflow` will be executed at 12:06:05.

+Note that currently only a sinlge instance will be executed as a result of setting `startingDeadlineSeconds`.

+This setting can also be configured in tandem with `concurrencyPolicy` to achieve more fine-tuned control.

 ## Managing `CronWorkflow`

 ### CLI